DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/plotting.rst

 Managing Plot Views
 -------------------
-Existing plot views can be shown by opening the Window > Show Plot View sub-menu and selecting the named plot view.
-New plot views can be opened using the Window
+Existing plot views can be shown by opening the :menuselection:`&Window --> Show Plo&t View` sub-menu and selecting the named plot view.

- > Show Plot View > new Plot View menu to create new plot views that are named to continue the sequence Plot 1, Plot 2, etc.
+New plot views can be opened using the :menuselection:`&Window --> Show Plo&t View --> New Plot View` menu to create new plot views that are named to continue the sequence ``Plot 1``, ``Plot 2``, etc.

 There is a way to control plot views from Python using the window manager::